How to Remove Gel Nail Polish at Home: A Starter's Guide

 - Cuticle oil

-The core supplies you need to remove gel nail polish at home are acetone, cotton balls (or pads) aluminum foil, a cuticle pusher, and a nail filer.
-Cuticle oil and nail buffers are supplementary items that help maintain healthy nails, but are not necessary.
+The main supplies you need are acetone, cotton balls (or pads), aluminum foil, a cuticle pusher, and a nail file.
+Cuticle oil and a nail buffer are extra.
+They keep your nails healthy, but you don't have to use them.

 Preparations before removing your gel nail polish at home

-- When removing gel nail polish, it is easier to work on one hand at a time.
+- Work on one hand at a time.
+It's easier

-- Cut out 10 squares of aluminum foil that are big enough to wrap around the tip of each finger.
+- Cut 10 squares of aluminum foil, big enough for each fingertip

-- If you’re using cotton balls, break off 10 pieces that are big enough to cover just the nail bed of each nail.
+- If you're using cotton balls, tear off 10 pieces that fit just the nail bed of each nail.

 How to remove gel nails at home: 6 easy steps